Compression fronts from fast radio bursts: Regular oscillation zone

-However, the simple solution stated in \Eq~(\ref{eq:Csteady}) does not correctly describe compression fronts in FRBs at small radii $r\ll r_1$, for two reasons: \\ (1) At $r<r_\star$ defined below, the compression front does not reach the steady state, so the actual compression factor is well below its saturated value, $C\ll C_\star$. \\ (2) Compression promotes the transition to stochastic acceleration of plasma particles in the FRB wave packet.
-The plasma then experiences much stronger heating, and the momentum exchange between the FRB wave packet and the plasma is enhanced, changing $\c$ and $C$.
+The simple solution stated in \Eq~(\ref{eq:Csteady}) is valid only at sufficiently large radii $r>r_\star$ evaluated below.
+It does not describe compression fronts for FRBs at smaller radii for two reasons: \\ (1) At $r<r_\star$, the compression front does not reach the steady state (section~\ref{unsaturated}).
+Then, the actual compression factor is well below its saturated value, $C\ll C_\star$. \\ (2) Compression promotes the transition to stochastic heating of plasma particles by the radio wave (section~\ref{stochastic}).
+The plasma then receives much more energy (and hence much more momentum), which changes $\c$ and $C$.

-\\ These two features qualitatively change the picture of the FRB compression front, as described below.